 What are the clinic’s hours of operation?

 The clinic hours are on Thursday from 6:00 pm to 9:00 pm.
-We also offer some specialty clinics on Monday evenings.
+We also have two Monday night clinics.
+The second Monday of the month is Physical Therapy Clinic and the third Monday of each month we have another general clinic.
+The hours are the same on Monday night (6-9pm).
 If you have a diagnosis that is appropriate for a Monday night clinic you may be asked to come on a Monday rather than Thursday.

 Are Walk-ins allowed?

 Walk-ins may or may not see the doctor.
 Often times we have appointments set leaving the doctor no time to see walk-ins.
 If that happens you may be asked to “hang out” and see if there is a no-show so we can fit you in.
 Or you may be asked to complete all the registration paperwork so you are ready for your next available appointment.

 What free services will be provided by the clinic?

 Doctors, nurses, lab tests, X-rays and screenings for mammograms and colon cancer are free.
 We also have a physical therapy clinic where a Practitioner provides an evaluation for common skeletal/muscular issues.